notlarvi/nvim/README.md

-# larv's new updated neovim config
+# larv's new updated (personal) neovim config

-> [!WARNING]
-> This config is not portable, and probably won't work out of the box
+# Requirements (so i don't forget)
+- make sure to have all the base-devel build-essentials installed
+- ~luarocks because without it telescope fails to install~

 ## Additional reading:
 - https://github.com/ThePrimeagen/init.lua/